Thuyensn2003/Thuyensn2003/README.md

     <td style="border: none;">
       <ul>
         <li>
-          Currently the 3rd IT student
+          Currently the 4th IT student
         </li>
         <li>
           🤝 I’m looking for any guys who could be collaborator with me in much more projects
         </li>
         <li>
-          🌱 I’m currently learningh js & nodeJs
+          🌱 I’m currently learning Javascript with relative framework.
         </li>
         <li>
           👨🏻‍💻 Most of my projects are available on [Github](https://github.com/thuyensn2003?tab=repositories)